 Some users reported difficulties in setting this saw up.
 As i said above, I recommend watching the video on how to do it properly.

-There also seems to be some problems with tracking the 1/4″ blade.
+There also seem to be some problems with tracking the 1/4″ blade.
 This can be solved with the right instructions.
 You can find them here.
-The bottom wheel alignment needs adjusting, but if you don’t feel confident in doing so, you can always contact the customer service for advice.
+The bottom wheel alignment needs adjusting, but if you don’t feel confident in doing so, you can always contact customer service for advice.

 Lastly, it looks like the cast iron table has been replaced by a cast aluminum table which, don’t get me wrong, is still solid.
 But I’d prefer the cast iron table on this machine.